Social Security COLA: Understanding the Annual Cost of Living Increase

 Tracking Higher COLA Changes From Decades Past

-When these Social Security COLA adjustments began in the mid-1970s, they were significant.
+When COLA adjustments began in the mid-1970s, they were significant.
 Annual inflation was extremely high in the 1970s (much higher than it is today).
-So, any Social Security COLA changes reflected that high inflation rate.
-For example, in 1975, SSD benefits increased 8% over the previous year.
+So, any Social Security COLA changes during that period reflected a high inflation rate.
+For example, in 1975, Social Security benefits increased 8% over the previous year.
 Then in 1979, they increased another 9.9%.
-Social Security COLA saw a record 14.3% increase in 1980, then that amount rose another 11.2% in 1981.
-Since that first decade using the new CPI-W calculation formula, most Social Security COLA increases seemed steady, but fairly low.
-Throughout the 1980s, Social Security COLA rose between 1%-4% every year.
+The SSA announced a record COLA increase of 14.3% in 1980, then another 11.2% raise in 1981.
+Since that first decade using the new CPI-W calculation formula, most COLA increases seemed steady, but fairly low.
+Throughout the 1980s, the COLA rose between 1%-4% every year.
 The biggest COLA increases since then happened in 2022 (8.7% increase) and 2021, which saw a 5.9% raise in benefits.

-Which Years Had The Highest Social Security COLA Raises Since 1975?
+Which Years Had The Highest Cost of Living Raises Since 1975?

 Since 1980, only a handful of years saw COLA increases that rose above 4%.
-Below, we’ve listed the highest COLA increase years going back to 1975:
+Below, we’ve listed the highest raises in years going back to 1975:

 • 1975: 8%